[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 Some of Navalny's prison bosses stood out for individual cruelty.

-Blacklisted Russian prison official Sergey Moroz, for instance, the EU said: "exerted extreme humiliation and violence on detainees upon their arrival in detention".
+Russian prison official Sergey Moroz (also to be blacklisted), for instance, the EU said: "exerted extreme humiliation and violence on detainees upon their arrival in detention".

 Systematic abuse